 - Statistical methods development.
 Dr. Winham's work aims to identify complicated genetic disease models (gene-gene interactions, gene-environment interactions, sex-specific genetic effects and the role of the X chromosome) by integrating multiple genomic data types.
 She is an expert on machine learning methods applied to high-dimensional genetic data.

-- Alcohol dependence.
-Dr. Winham investigates genetic factors underlying alcohol dependence and related traits, such as craving for alcohol, depression and relapse.
+Psychiatric disorders.
+Dr. Winham has extensive experience in genetic analyses of psychiatric traits, in particular alcohol dependence and bipolar disorder.
+She investigates genetic factors underlying alcohol dependence and related traits such as craving for alcohol, depression and relapse.

 Significance to patient care

-Understanding genetic risk factors for common, complex diseases will lead to better understanding of disease causes and origins and produce better predictive tools for diagnosis and prevention.
+Understanding genetic risk factors for common, complex diseases will lead to better knowledge of disease causes and origins and produce better predictive tools for diagnosis and prevention.
 Furthermore, identifying complex genetic relationships, including gene-gene and gene-environment interactions and sex-specific effects, furthers the goal of individualized medicine.